Will insurance cover the cost of cancer patient wigs?

 Hair Loss is one of the many effects that intensive chemotherapy has on the human body, and there is nothing about this that should make a cancer patient feel less beautiful.
 Hair loss from chemotherapy is a natural part of the cancer treatment process, which will ultimately make you feel better and get you back on track.
 In some cases the hair loss is not that serious or evident, and it can only be seen by the individual, but the effects of chemotherapy vary person to person.
 It can be a difficult experience for some, and it can takes a bit of time to ease into daily routine without hair, which is why the use of a cancer wig is extremely beneficial.

 Choosing a beautiful wig for hair loss is an important step for many cancer patients.
 In order to adequately prepare yourself for cancer wigs, try cutting your hair before you begin your intensive chemotherapy.
 This will help you prepare for the stages of hair loss and it will be a much easier experience.
 Consult with hairdressers and our wig experts to see if they have any advice for a wig style that will perfectly suit you.
-In your spare time, you can also flip through look books and see if there is a particular style that you fancy.
 Essentially, it helps to adequately prepare yourself before you embark on this journey after chemotherapy, and we are here to help you feel beautiful while you do it.
 Wearing cancer patient wigs shouldn't make you feel self conscious, instead it should empower you and make you feel more beautiful and confident.

 How do I know which wig is best for me?